Getting started with Shopify Credit

 Applying for Shopify Credit

 Shopify Credit is available to eligible Shopify merchants.
-You can check your eligibility for Shopify Credit in the Finance section of your admin.
-If you receive an offer to apply for Shopify Credit, then you can receive a decision in a few minutes.
+You can check whether you're eligible for Shopify Credit in the Finance section of your admin.
+If you receive an offer to apply for Shopify Credit, and you submit an application, then you may receive a decision in a few minutes.
 The application process might take longer depending on the amount of your offer, if documents are requested, or if there are any questions in relation to your application.
 Offers to apply aren't a guarantee that your application will be approved.

 If your store is eligible to apply for Shopify Credit, then a message displays on the Home page of your Shopify admin.
 If you don't receive a message from Shopify, then your store is currently ineligible to apply for Shopify Credit.
 However, you can join the waitlist from the Shopify Credit offer page.